Lyapunov exponents and Lagrangian chaos suppression in compressible homogeneous isotropic turbulence: Introduction

-For turbulence itself, the research has been so far mostly concentrated with the principal Lyapunov exponent of the three-dimensional incompressible turbulent flow fields $\lambda_1$, see e.g. Ref.~\onlinecite{guido,mohan_scaling_2017}.
+For turbulence itself, the research has been so far mostly concentrated on the principal Lyapunov exponent of the three-dimensional incompressible turbulent flow fields $\lambda_1$, see e.g. Ref.~\onlinecite{guido,mohan_scaling_2017,berera_chaotic_2018}.
 This exponent describes the asymptotic rate of divergence of two solutions of the Navier-Stokes equations that are initially almost equal.
 The small difference in the initial conditions grows exponentially with time where $\lambda_1>0$ provides the growth exponent.
 Thus $\lambda_1$ is a measure of the instability and complexity of the turbulence state.
-Recognizing that the fastest time-scale of turbulence is the Kolmogorov time scale $\tau_\eta$ (see e.g. Ref. \onlinecite{Frisch}), it was estimated in Ref. \onlinecite{ruelle} that $\lambda_1\sim \tau_{\eta}^{-1}$.
-This prediction, which disregards intermittency, was tested in Ref. \onlinecite{guido,mohan_scaling_2017}.
+Recognizing that the fastest time-scale of turbulence is the Kolmogorov timescale $\tau_\eta$ (see e.g. Ref. \onlinecite{Frisch}), it was estimated in Ref. \onlinecite{ruelle} that $\lambda_1\sim \tau_{\eta}^{-1}$.
+This prediction, which disregards intermittency, was tested in Ref.~\onlinecite{guido,mohan_scaling_2017,berera_chaotic_2018}.
 To evolve in time the two solutions defining $\lambda_1$, \citet{mohan_scaling_2017} determined one of them by direct numerical simulation of the incompressible Navier-Stokes equations and the other by solving the linearized perturbation equation with a Fourier-Galerkin method coupled with a third-order Runge-Kutta method for time marching.
-For cases with Taylor-scale Reynolds numbers in the range $Re_\lambda \in [37,\ 211]$, they found that $\lambda_1$ increases with $Re_\lambda$ faster than the inverse of Kolmogorov time scale $\tau_\eta$, cf. similar results that have been reported in Ref. \onlinecite{guido}. \citet{hassanaly_lyapunov_2019} made a significant step by determining a whole set of Lyapunov exponents as necessary to determine the Kaplan-Yorke (KY) dimension of the attractor of turbulent flow (such a set includes all positive exponents and some negative ones).
+For cases with Taylor-scale Reynolds numbers in the range $Re_\lambda \in [37,\ 211]$, they found that $\lambda_1$ increases with $Re_\lambda$ faster than the inverse of Kolmogorov timescale $\tau_\eta$, cf. similar results that have been reported in Ref.~\onlinecite{guido}{ and \onlinecite{berera_chaotic_2018}}. \citet{hassanaly_lyapunov_2019} made a significant step by determining a whole set of Lyapunov exponents as necessary to determine the Kaplan-Yorke (KY) dimension of the attractor of turbulent flow (such a set includes all positive exponents and some negative ones{, a comprehensive study of the 2-dimensional case was done by \citet{clark_chaos_2020}}).
 They used a second-order pressure-correction scheme with a staggered grid.
 They found that the KY dimension of the incompressible turbulence attractor $D_{KY}$ scales with the ratio of the domain size $L$, and the Kolmogorov scale $\eta$ as $D_{KY}\approx (L/\eta)^{2.8}$, and the Lyapunov eigenvectors (LVs) get more localized as $Re_\lambda$ increases.
-Localization, which was also observed in Ref. \onlinecite{guido,mohan_scaling_2017}, signifies that the fast-growing perturbation has a spatial extent much smaller than $L$.
+Localization, which was also observed in Ref.~\onlinecite{guido,mohan_scaling_2017}, signifies that the fast-growing perturbation has a spatial extent much smaller than $L$.